 Press the lower portion of the switch to operate; press the upper portion to switch off.
-The switch indicator illuminates while the heating elements are switched on and extinguishes when they are turned off.
+The warning light in the instrument panel illuminates while the heating elements are switched on and extinguishes when they are turned off.

 NOTE: If the electrical system is being overloaded a cut-out switch will deactivate the rear window heater until such time that the alternator can maintain sufficient charge.